RTEMS/rtems-docs/c_user/initialization.rst

 Many of RTEMS actions during initialization are based upon the contents of the Configuration Table.
-For more information regarding the format and contents of this table, please refer to the chapter `Configuring a System`_.
+For more information regarding the format and contents of this table, please refer to the chapter :ref:`Configuring a System`.

 The final action in the initialization sequence is the initiation of multitasking.
 When the scheduler and dispatcher are enabled, the highest